PhilMele/M3Project/README.md

 Do not know how to test if the CSRF token actually works

 TO DO:
-fix collapse menu in navbar so its not transparent Check CSRF token is correclty impelemented on all forms Add favicon remove print statements recheck python following add of more code
+Check CSRF token is correclty impelemented on all forms Add favicon remove print statements

 Title - Grant Management

 View the live site: https://grant-management-mp3-709b64ecedb2.herokuapp.com/

-COLOUR PALETTE
-#264653
-#2A9D8F
-#E9C46A
-#F4A261

 # Table of Contents